 Today you have access to online evaluation tools that do this work for you for free.
 Several companies have access to thousands of prices of transactions already completed and prices of apartments currently for sale.
 This allows them to create automatic estimation algorithms.
-By providing them with key information about your apartment, such as living space, number of rooms... the tools will be able to compare your apartment to those in their database and provide you with a price range, which is closest to the market value.
+By providing them with key information about your apartment such as living space and number of rooms... the tools will be able to compare your apartment to those in their database and provide you with a price range, which is closest to the market value.

 Have your apartment professionally appraised free of charge